RobACurtis/RobACurtis/README.md

 [![Rob's GitHub stats](https://github-readme-stats.vercel.app/api?username=RobACurtis)](https://github.com/anuraghazra/github-readme-stats)

-## Technolgies ⚡
+## Technologies ⚡
 Let's talk about :
-- Front-end development using HTML, CSS, BootStrap, and React
+- Front-end development using HTML, CSS, Bootstrap, and React
 - Backend development using Node.js, Express, and PostgreSQL
 - Tools I've used such as Babel, Webpack, Git, Github, Argon2, JWT, and npm.
 - Any technologies you are passionate about!